A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 5. Do the residents seem happy?

-Questions Related to the Safety
+Questions Related to Facility Safety and Medical Well-Being

 1. Is staff available around the clock?
 Are all entrances and exits secured?